Teapotka/quikke/README.md

 ## Contributing

-Contributions to the Word Learner App are welcome!
+Contributions to the Quikke are welcome!
 If you encounter any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue in the repository.

 When contributing to this repository, please follow the existing code style and commit message conventions.
 Also, ensure that you have tested your changes thoroughly before submitting a pull request.

 ## License

-The Word Learner App is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Quikke is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Feel free to modify and distribute the app as per the terms of the license.

 ## Acknowledgments